-If writing lyrics is all about manipulating words onto paper, then to be a good lyricist you would need to develop a healthy respect for the English language and how it can be put together to tell a story, describe a scene or, to put across a point of view.
+If writing lyrics is all about manipulating words onto paper, then to be a good lyricist you would need to develop a very healthy respect for the English language and how it can be put together to tell a story, describe a scene or, to put across a point of view.

 It would also be handy to become very mindful of what you read, speak, see and hear around you.
 This would seem like an easy task as words are all around us yet we don’t really see them do we?

-We take words for granted.
+Far too often, we take words for granted.